symfony/symfony-docs/guides/dependency_injection/overview.rst

 there was nothing wrong with defining the service without using any parameters.
 Parameters, however, have several advantages:

-* separation and organization of all of the service "options" under a single ``parameters`` key;
+* separation and organization of all service "options" under a single ``parameters`` key;

 * parameter values can be used in multiple service definitions;